ALL-USA Girls Soccer Coach of the Year: David Wolff, Houston

 But coach David Wolff doesn’t look at it that way.
 He said its the winning culture that blends one class into another and has kept Houston striving for greater success as the years click by.

-Wolff, who also coaches the school’s highly successful boys program during the spring, guided the girls program to a 25-0 showing last fall to earn All-USA Today Coach of the Year honors.
+Wolff, who also coaches the school’s highly successful boys program during the spring, guided the girls program to a 25-0 showing last fall to earn ALL-USA Coach of the Year honors.

 Over the past four years, Houston is 85-2-4 with two state titles and a state runner-up finish.
 Wolff has an all-time girls coaching record of 358-65-40 between stops at Houston and Ridgeway (Memphis, Tenn.).
 He is 198-15-10 at Houston, but even more staggering is the program’s 183-9-9 record and five state titles since 2009, his second year with the program.